Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 $$Net_{A'}(j > k) = \sum_{i \in V} j \succ_{A'_{i}} k$$

 $$WeightedBorda(j) = \sum_{k \in V} Net_{A'}(j > k)$$

+Once we obtain the ranking defined by the weighted borda count, we can run this procedure again on it's own output until we either we converge to a ranking or we hit a maximum number of iterations.

 ### Example: